-Basic design of Fractalis is breaking some traditions, respecting others, both visually and functionally.
-Functional design of the case and lugs is innovative engineerign with compressor lugs holding the case together and with monoblock dial which serves also as a movement holder.
-Visually Fractalis has clean, strong and technical look, and despite its general round shape, distinct lug design gives it somewhat angular look.
+The basic design of Fractalis breaks some traditions, respects others, and innovates a few new ones, both visually and functionally.
+The functional design of the case and lugs is innovative engineering, with compressor lugs holding the case together and a monoblock dial that also serves as a movement holder.
+Visually, Fractalis has a clean, strong, technical and refined aesthetic, and despite its general round shape, the distinct lug design gives it a somewhat angular appearance.

-Presumably the most remarkable visual feature of the Fractalis is spider lug design, which pays tribute to spider designs already introduced in 50’s by Gruen and Omega.
-In Fractalis spider lugs are referred as compressor lugs, because they compress the top ring, case and caseback together.
+Presumably, the most remarkable visual feature of the Fractalis is the spider lug design, which pays visual tribute to spider designs already introduced in the 1950s by Gruen and Omega.
+In Fractalis, the spider lugs are referred to as compressor lugs because functionally they compress the top ring, case, and caseback together.

 The dial of Fractalis is an exercise in restrained elegance, with only the essential elements needed for reliable timekeeping present.
 It exudes a sense of visual cleanliness, soothing in its uncluttered simplicity.
 The hands possess a strong personality, featuring beautiful circular shapes at the center and a strong, lance-like linear shape at the tip.
 Sized for optimal readability, the dial and hands provide a functional and visually stunning addition to the timepiece.